18 Festivals in Thailand That You Must Experience!

 Asalha Puja or Asalha Bucha Festival of Thailand

-Asahna Bucha, also known as Asalha Puja, is the day that marks when, over 2500 years ago, Lord Buddha delivered his first sermon at Sarnath in India.
-It is a public holiday in Thailand, and the exact date for this festival is decided by the waxing moon and the lunar months, which typically come up in July according to the Thai lunar calendar.
+Asahna Bucha, also known as Asalha Puja, is the day when, over 2500 years ago, Lord Buddha delivered his first sermon at Sarnath in India.
+It is a public holiday in Thailand, and the exact date for this festival is decided by the waxing moon and the lunar months, which typically come in July according to the Thai lunar calendar.
 It is an auspicious day and brings all the people to their nearest temples to celebrate the occasion.
 This day marks the beginning of the Vassa, the Buddhist lent period that lasts for three months.
-Like most festivals in Thailand, the people start the Asalha Puja by visiting their local 'Wat' (temple) mainly for merit-making ceremonies.
+Like most festivals in Thailand, the people start the Asalha Puja by visiting their local 'Wat' (temple), which is mainly for merit-making ceremonies.

-Dates: 20 July 2024
+Dates: 10 July 2025

 7. Visakha Bucha (Vesak)